-Welcome to The Word Travels, specialists in literary travel, adventures and literary tours.
+Welcome to the The Word Travels, the hub for literary travel, tours and adventures.

-Here you’ll find information and inspiration for stimulating journeys that extend your experience within and beyond the book.
+Here you’ll find information and inspiration for stimulating journeys within and beyond the book.

 Books can also offer a ‘way in’ to greater appreciation of the people and places you visit – as well as a greater understanding of the author and the book itself.

 “Walking” great books, experiencing them through the feet, opens up new perspectives and fresh understanding of the work – and sharpens our senses to the world around us.
 For example, walk the moors on a windy day and you’ll experience, better than any dictionary definition, the meaning of ‘wuthering’.

 'Literature always seems richer when you visit the place that inspired it.’
 John Sutherland

 Patti Smith speaking in an interview with the BBC about her 'pilgrimage' to Haworth, before her special benefit performance of an evening of words and music at the Bronte Parsonage (on 19th April 2013):